 The taxation of non-profit entities is separate from both the legal entity type and NPO status as discussed above and is determined by the Income Tax Act (ITA).
-In this regard, the ITA provides favourable tax treatment for two types of taxpayer: a Public Benefit Organisation (PBO) and a Small Business Funding Entity (SBFE) (South Africa, 1962).
+In this regard, the ITA provides favourable tax treatment for two types of taxpayer: a public benefit organisation (PBO) and a small business funding entity (SBFE) (South Africa, 1962).

-In other words, regardless of the type of legal entity and whether it is registered with the DSD or not, the entity may apply to register as a PBO with SARS in order to gain preferential tax treatment.
-Upon application, SARS will apply the requirements of the Income Tax Act to determine whether the entity qualifies as a PBO.
+In other words, regardless of the type of legal entity and whether or not it is registered with the DSD, the entity may apply to register as a PBO with SARS in order to gain preferential tax treatment.
+SARS will apply the requirements of the Income Tax Act to determine whether the entity qualifies as a PBO.
 If the entity meets the criteria set out in the ITA (or takes steps to do so within a reasonable time), SARS must approve the entity as a PBO and, accordingly, the income of the entity will be exempt from normal taxation (in most circumstances).

-Furthermore, in recent years the ITA has introduced another type of taxpayer known as the Small Business Funding Entity (SBFE).
+Furthermore, in recent years the ITA has introduced another type of taxpayer, the small business funding entity (SBFE).
 While there are some parallels with PBOs, the SBFE has its own specific tax rules and requirements, some of which are relevant to the discussion on impact investing and will be referenced later in this paper.

-In conclusion, it is evident that the taxation requirements for non-profit entities are largely agnostic of the type of legal entity concerned.
+In conclusion, from the forgoing discussion it is evident that the taxation requirements for non-profit entities are largely agnostic of the type of legal entity concerned.

-While concerns have been raised in the past in academic publications and the formal tax commissions about the compliance burden that registration with multiple regulatory bodies places on non-profit entities, such as with the DSD, CIPC and SARS, this high degree of resultant compliance is not a direct concern from an impact investing perspective and is not considered further in this report.
+While concerns have been raised in the past in academic publications and formal tax commissions about the compliance burden that registration with multiple regulatory bodies places on non-profit entities, such as with the DSD, CIPC and SARS, this high degree of resultant compliance is not a direct concern from an impact investing perspective and is not considered further in this report.